 What are the possible side effects of Olumiant?

-In clinical trials, several potentially serious side effects were associated with the use of Olumiant, including serious infections, malignancies (lymphoma and other cancers), and blood clots (thrombosis).
+In clinical trials, several potentially serious side effects were associated with the use of Olumiant.
+FDA black box warning of side effects include serious infections, malignancies (lymphoma and other cancers), and blood clots (thrombosis).
 Serious infections may be viral, bacterial, or fungal, and may require hospitalization.
 Some infections may lead to death.
 Blood clots may also be fatal and include deep venous thrombosis (blood clot in a deep vein like the legs), pulmonary embolism (blood clot in the lungs), and arterial thrombosis (blood clot in an artery, which could cause a heart attack or stroke).
+For more information on adverse effects, see the FDA black box warning for Olumiant.

 Things to know about Olumiant